The Fight Over Public Access to Oswego Lake Will Go to Oregon Supreme Court

 Well, it turns out they'll get their day in court, as The Oregonian first reported today.
 The Oregon Supreme Court announced they will hear the case to decide whether the city is able to use park policy to block access to public waterways.

 In June, Prager and Blumm said that the case isn't just about the 415-acre Oswego Lake.
-It may have far-reaching consequences in a state that preserves the public's access to public waterways—a stark contrast to states like California that have been carved up by private beaches.
+It may have far-reaching consequences in a state that preserves the public's access to public waterways—with one of the starkest cautionary tales being California, where theoretically public beaches have been carved up by private landowners and policed by security guards.
+(California passed a law in 2015 to make such practices easier to police, and this year once-inaccessible "Billionaire's Beach" was opened to the public via a walkway.)

 "The people who live on the lake are Oregonians, too," says Prager.
 "To imperil access to Cannon Beach or the Willamette River—opening up privatization across the state, is, I think, a foolish idea that the city is fighting for just in this one case."